 The proposed site is on Shearon Harris Road in New Hill, a rural area near existing residential communities and schools.

 Residents may experience constant noise from generators and cooling systems, increased traffic during construction, and changes to the rural character of our community.
-Add an answer to this item.

 They consume massive amounts of electricity and water, produce continuous noise, and rely on backup diesel generators that emit pollution.